rafin/Spotify-Visualizations/README.md

 #### Work in Progress / Possible Future Features
 - better error handling and notifications
-- ability to login to access private playlists
 - visualize an artists entire catalog
 - creating playlists from plot selection
 - individual song bar chart of features